sglew/cse15l-lab-reports/Week2LabReport.md

 ![Image](Week2Images/Hello_SC.png)

 We used programs that take an URL as input and respond with the text of webpage.
 The part of program that does the processing is a `URLHandler`.
-Our class, `StringServer', takes `URLHandler` and starts up a server that listen for incoming connections.
+Our class, `StringServer`, takes `URLHandler` and starts up a server that listen for incoming connections.

 For our server to print out `Hello` it first creates an empty String.
 Then it goes into handleRequest which takes in the URL and starts processing our arguments.
 The methods that our code calls are

 * `getPath()`
 * `contains()`
 * `getQuery()`